 They are intelligent and intuitive but require little physical activity.

-These little guys are among the best dog breeds for women living in the city or a small apartment.
+These little guys are among the best dog breeds for women living in small apartments in the city.

 They are prone to separation anxiety and need an owner who can devote enough time and affection to them.